-Wiring harnesses are available in 8' (2.4 m) and 18" (50 cm) versions, as well as a connector package for those who wish to build a harness completely from scratch.
+We carry a generic 8' wiring harness, as well as a connector package for those who wish to build a harness completely from scratch.
+We also offer model specific wiring harnesses for select applications.

 1.2.3 Tuning cables

 The MS3-Pro supports tuning via both USB and RS232.
 Both cables are included with a standard wiring harness package; the connectors they plug into are inline style ones that are part of the wiring harness, rather than separate connectors on the ECU.
 Replacement cables are available from DIYAutoTune.com.